What do these lumber fractions mean? 4/4, 5/4, 6/4, 8/4, 10/4, 12/4

 Why those funny fractions?
 I’m used to standard sizes like 1×6, 1×12, 2×8 etc.

 While you might be used to seeing sizes like 1×6 or 2×8 in lumberyards for softwoods like fir, pine and cedar, the hardwood industry takes a different approach.
-The softwood industry is vastly different from the hardwood industry.
-That’s because the primary users of hardwoods (such as red oak and cherry, for example) build custom or made-to-fit products – like furniture and cabinetry – where uniform sizes in the raw material is unnecessary.
+That’s because the primary users of hardwoods (red oak, cherry, maple, etc.) build custom or made-to-fit products – like furniture and cabinetry – where uniform sizes in the raw material is unnecessary.
 For example, there’s no standard size for kitchen tables, you can make one any size you want.
 So sawmills cut hardwood logs to get the best yield from a log, which means all boards will be various in width rather than the same width.
 If they were cut for specific sizes or uniform widths, there would be more waste, more time, and therefore the resulting boards would cost you more money.
 Softwoods that get sold in “standard” sizes like 1×6 and 2×8 are cut for particular applications that require those sizes.
 In building construction you’ll find standard and uniform sizes from building to building.
 Door jambs and wall studs for example.

 So, the hardwood industry standard for indicating the size starts with lumber thickness, and it’s expressed as a fraction: 4/4, 5/4, 6/4, 8/4 and so on.